 In the Global Guardians PBEM Universe, Armageddon Girl slammed the door on her own Heel-Face Turn.
 Ultra-Man managed to talk her down from destroying a city.
 The hero speaks to her with heartfelt concern about her former career as a teen sidekick to a superhero, and how no one could blame her for going a little nuts after her family was killed, and that she could get help if she only wanted it.
 She thought about it for a while, then tearfully smashed Ultra-Man through a building, crying, "No, it's too late for that."

-Survival of the Fittest has a definite example in v4, with minor player Remy Kim.
+In v4, there's minor player Remy Kim.
 After leaving behind one person to die in a dangerzone after stabbing him and then also stabbing a battered girl, he runs into Sarah Tan, his friend from school, and has a Heel Realization.
 He vows to protect her, and it looks like she might be a Morality Pet - type figure... but not only is she angry at him for his actions, but he promptly gets headshottedmidsentence by Ericka Bradley.
 Damn.

 Lyn Burbank spends her early part of the game trying to play the game after killing her cousin, and even after she joins a group to repay being rescued from a nervous breakdown, it eventually falls apart, ending in her Mercy Killing one of the members and pulling a gun on the other one before leaving him behind, going on to return to playing the game.
 After she gets caught and brutally tortured by J.R.
 Rizzolo and left to die in a burning hanger, however, she gets rescued by her former party member, leading to her finally breaking down, tearfully admitting that she's sick and tired of trying to play the game and that she just wants to go home.
 Unfortunately, she ends up dying of blood loss shortly after.